 On the Water(OTW) is MUCC’s volunteer watershed habitat improvement program.
-It was recently launched spring of 2019 and is fully funded by the Consumers Energy Foundation.
-OTW wants to have a positive impact on freshwater and habitats throughout the state.
-We also want to connect and engage Michigan residents to their natural resources by highlighting and educating the importance of freshwater.
+It was launched in the spring of 2019 and is fully funded by the Consumers Energy Foundation.
+OTW is designed to have a positive impact on freshwater and habitats throughout the state and to connect and engage Michigan residents to their natural resources by highlighting and educating the importance of freshwater.

 OTW's 2020 field season is looking a bit different this year.
 From COVID-19 to the BLM movement we live in very strange and unprecedented times.
 OTW is continuing to learn to make the future better.
 But OTW has adapted to these changes and are still striving to make a positive difference.